 A. If you placed in Spanish 231, you should normally plan to register for Spanish 231 in fall semester.
 As far as fourth-semester Spanish is concerned, you have two options: (1) you can take Spanish 232 on campus either during the Interim or in the Spring; or (2) you can enroll for one of our off-campus Interim programs: Spanish 233 in Ecuador, or Spanish 234 in Costa Rica.
 (See the front page of the Spanish website for more information).
-If you are interested in either Spanish 233 or Spanish 234 for the 2013 Interim, you will need to submit an application to the Office of International Studies during the first week of fall semester.
+If you are interested in either Spanish 233 or Spanish 234 for Spanish Interim courses, you will need to submit an application to the Office of International Studies during the first week of fall semester.

 Q. I would like to continue practicing Spanish during the summer.
 What do you suggest?